microsoft/ignite25-LAB560-building-declarative-agents-with-typespec-and-m365-agents-toolkit/lab/instructions/exercise-1-build-agent.md

 ```

 Next, replace the operation in the template code from "searchIssues" to "listRepairs" to get the list of repairs.
 Replace the entire block of code starting just after the SERVER_URL definition and ending just *before* the final closing braces with the snippet below.
 Be sure to leave the closing braces intact.

+**Remember to alway copy the code comment section as well here, do not ignore as they form the documentation for this action and is needed at compile time**.

 ```typespec
   /**